lgc13/LucasCosta_portfolio/c++/README.md

 2- Box Constructors App</a></h2>

 <!-- Project BIO -->
 This application creates a Box object, which has many methods in different classes that modify the attributes of this box.
 For example, I can grow, shrink, draw, getArea, and getPerimeter of this box.
-The classes with all methods and attributes are kept in a separate file with all the prototypes and the constructors.
+The classes with all their methods and attributes are kept in a separate file with all the prototypes and the constructors.

 This application displays some of my skills with: